-- (1) The application may be granted only if- - (a) the applicant has negotiated, with the coal mining lease holder or oil shale mining lease holder, a proposed coordination arrangement (a relevant arrangement) about the following matters- - (i) petroleum production under the proposed petroleum lease; - (ii) coal or oil shale mining and any incidental coal seam gas under the mining lease; and - (b) the Minister has approved the relevant arrangement; and - (c) the applicant has made a safety management plan for all operating plant on, or proposed to be on, the area of the proposed petroleum lease; and - (d) the mining lease holder has agreed to the safety management plan and lodged a notice that the holder has agreed to the plan. - (2) The Minister may decide to refuse the application if- - (a) the Minister is satisfied the applicant and the mining lease holder have, as required under section 349, made reasonable attempts to reach a relevant arrangement; and - (b) either-
+- (1) The application may be granted only if- - (a) the applicant has negotiated, with the coal or oil shale mining lease holder, a proposed coordination arrangement (a relevant arrangement) about the following matters- - (i) petroleum production under the proposed petroleum lease; - (ii) coal or oil shale mining and any incidental coal seam gas under the mining lease; and - (b) the Minister has approved the relevant arrangement; and - (c) the applicant has made a safety management plan for all operating plant on, or proposed to be on, the area of the proposed petroleum lease; and - (d) the mining lease holder has agreed to the safety management plan and lodged a notice that the holder has agreed to the plan. - (2) The Minister may decide to refuse the application if- - (a) the Minister is satisfied the applicant and the mining lease holder have, as required under section 349, made reasonable attempts to reach a relevant arrangement; and - (b) either- - (i) the mining lease holder has lodged a notice stating there are no reasonable prospects of a relevant arrangement being made; or - (ii) a relevant arrangement has not been lodged for approval by the Minister and the Minister considers the applicant and the mining lease holder have had a reasonable opportunity to make a relevant arrangement. - (3) A notice under this section must be lodged at-